West Point Traditions

 March Back

-After the New Cadets finish their basic training at Lake Frederick, they march approximately 12 miles back to the main post of West Point.
-They are in full Army gear and have their rucksacks.
+After new cadets finish basic training at Lake Frederick, they march about 12 miles back to West Point's main post.
+They are in full Army gear with rucksacks.
 To show their support, members of the Long Gray Line join them as they march.
-Family, friends, and staff as well as people who live on Post line the streets to welcome the New Cadets back.
+Family, friends, and staff, as well as people who live on post, line the streets to welcome the cadets' return.
 They make signs and wave flags to cheer them on.
-It is a big celebration to mark their completion of Beast Barracks!
+It is a big celebration to mark their completion of "Beast Barracks! "

 Company Mascots